 Kirsty is a Physiotherapy Assistant at the National Tongue Tie Centre.
 She trained as a Dental surgery assistant at Glasgow Dental Hospital.
 Kirsty has also worked in St. James’s Hospital, Dublin as a Maxillofacial Nurse in the Cleft palate and Plastics Clinics.
 Most recently has worked in administration in contact tracing during Covid-19.
-Kirsty joined the Practice in 2020 working as both healthcare assistant and in administration.
-Most recently Kirsty completed a Physiotherapy Assistant Course.
+Kirsty joined the Practice in 2020 and works as both a Physiotherapy Assistant and in Administration.

 Lesley joined the team at the National Tongue Tie Centre in August 2022.
 Having worked as a Healthcare Assistant for the HSE for 14 years, Lesley brings many years of experience to our workplace.
 Lesley has cared for many families and brings her kind and caring nature to her work every day.
 Lesley is married to Thomas and they have two sons.

-Alan has been working as a Receptionist and Healthcare Assistant with us for almost two years.
-He enjoys meeting new families each day and the most fulfilling part of his job is seeing them walk out with a smile on their faces.
-He has also recently become a father to a little boy, Jordan.
+Alan has been with the team for the last three years.
+He enjoys meeting new families and the most fulfilling part of his job is seeing them walk out with a smile on their faces.
+He is also father to a little boy, Jordan.